Our Social Responsibility

 Gone, but never forgotten

-Shockingly, in just over a decade, more than 9,801 known African rhinos have been lost to poaching in South Africa (2008-2022).
+Shockingly, over the last 15 years, more than 10,300 known African rhinos have been lost to poaching in South Africa (2008-2023).
 Rhinos are being massacred to the point of extinction.
 More than 1000 rhinos were poached each year between 2013 and 2017.

 The Eastern Cape is home to established breeding populations of the endangered black rhino as well as white rhino, and we have already lost 110 of our precious rhino to poaching criminals.
 The increase in poaching incidents in 2018 called for additional collaboration between the government and private sector.